enkidevs/curriculum/python/python-playground-questions/arithmetic-operation/arithmetic-operation.md

 setupCode:
   startingPoint: |
     # 👋 Welcome to the Python coding playground.
-    # For this problem use one of these arithmetic operators
-    # + or -
+    # Add or subtract two numbers and output the result.

     # Type your code here: